-Even with the financial support offered by the department, it has been determined insufficient to cover what is needed per INS regulations.
-At current rates, the department support guarantee is $3,000 short of the funds required.
+Even with the financial support offered by the department to doctoral students, it has been determined insufficient to cover what is needed per INS regulations.
+At current rates, the department support guarantee is $3,500 short of the funds required.
 International applicants are required to complete the financial certification section2 of the application before an offer of admission can be extended.
 Applicants may elect to complete this section and upload documentation at the time of application, or wait until the review process has been completed.

 The Graduate Studies Office e-mail address is now email@example.com.
 Please note: messages sent to our previous address - firstname.lastname@example.org may not have been received.
 We apologize for the inconvenience.